MTabbutt/CattleSurveillanceDeepLearning/README.md

 ## data_preprocessing:

-Contains code for preprocessing the data, generating training, validation, test, and unlabeled sets (both superimposed and cropped), and tools for dataset curation
+Contains code for preprocessing the data, and curating and generating training, validation, test, and unlabeled sets (both superimposed and cropped)